Code-Institute-Submissions/ABRSM_piano_studio/TESTING.md

 - As a student I want more than just what to play, I want exercises to help me play the pieces better.

-  - each lesson comes with its own example exercises to practice in the students own time.
+  - each lesson comes with its own example exercises or tips to practice in the students own time.
 They are from a teacher who teaches the subject and based off common mistakes she encounters often.

 - As a parent I want a safe space for my child to learn so that I don’t worry they are looking at inappropriate content or listening to foul language.